hehao98/LibraryMigration/CODING.md

 ### Research Questions

 Canonically, a round of thematic analysis should only deals with one RQ.
-We seek to answer these possible research questions through this thematic analysis:
+We seek to answer this possible research question throughout this thematic analysis:
 **What are the reasons for a library migration?**

 ### Important Concepts